 The park is spread over 600 acres, so there’s plenty of space for your little tearaways to run wild.
 And, when they’re all worn out, tuck them up in a treehouse for the night – bedtime stories will feel even more magical.

 No need to go through freezing temperatures and arctic winds, catch the train to Doncaster for the nearby Yorkshire Wildlife Park and you can see polar bears up close, as well as lions, lemurs, wallabies and more.

 Book the Polar Bear Experience and you can meet these white giants before the park opens, after a VIP breakfast in their Safari Café.

-The train from Sheffield to Doncaster can take about30 minutes, and an Off-Peak Return will only set you back £6.40.
+The train from Sheffield to Doncaster can take about 30 minutes and costs as little as £4.80*.
 It’ll cost you even less if you’ve got a Friends and Family Railcard, they cost £30 for the year and give you 1/3 off train tickets.

 5. See Birmingham’s Ocelots for not-a-lot

 Birmingham’s Wildlife Conservation Park might be smaller than some zoos, but it’s still got great reviews on TripAdvisor.
 You’ll find some of the more unusual species here, like prickly porcupines, lynx and rare ocelots.

-Entry prices are reasonable too – at just £6.25 adult entry, it’s a great choice for those on a budget.
-Five Ways, the nearest station, takes less than an hour from Wolverhampton and Coventry, and Return tickets will cost under £10 per person*.
+Entry prices are reasonable too – at just £6.75 adult entry, it’s a great choice for those on a budget.
+Five Ways, the nearest station, takes less than an hour to reach from Wolverhampton and Coventry, and return tickets will cost less than £10 per person*.

 If you’ve got an Anytime Day Return ticket, you can return as late as you like so, make a day of it.
 Cannon Hill Park, next door, has mini-golf, and there are botanical gardens less than a 10-minute taxi ride away.